siddhartha-komodo/slate/source/includes/_111-control.md

 The amount of time it takes to shut down the chain will vary depending on the chain's current state.

 <aside class="warning">
   Forcefully stopping the chain should be avoided, as it may cause a corruption in the local database.
-In the event of a corrupted database, the user will need to [resync](## resync).
+In the event of a corrupted database, the user will need to <b>resync</b>.
 </aside>

 ### Arguments: